 Weather conditions out on the run can vary and change considerably within the run session, check the forecast for the day and dress appropriately and prepare for any forecast changes.

 In cold weather polypropylene tops, gloves, long pants are useful, these help move perspiration away from the body and keep in body heat.
 A hat is always a good idea for the beginning of the run and at the end when the body is cold or is starting to cool down.
 The thing to remember is you can always take clothing off if you are feeling too hot, but be aware and careful of the wind chill factor.

 In hot weather conditions once again dress and prepare appropriately to avoid overheating and to facilitate effective perspiration evaporation.
 Hydrate sufficiently before, during and after the run.
 If hot and sunny a good sun screen lotion is a good idea to protect the skin from sunburn, as is wearing a hat and wearing sunglasses.

-You use a device at your own risk.
+You run with a listening device at your own risk.
 If you choose to use an ipod or any music device when you are running you must turn it off when you run on the road.
 It’s ok to use them on the footpath - as long as you can hear what is going on around you clearly - but you have to turn it off when you hit the road.
 You need to be able to hear the cars around you so don’t have it too loud.
-Please always be aware of your surroundings
+Please always be aware of your surroundings.

 Assumption of Risk

-In consideration of the acceptance of registration and participation in this programme, you assume full and complete risk and responsibiliy for any injury or accident which may occur during the programme.
-You understand that partcipating in the programme may be hazardous and you should not participate unless you are medically able.
+In consideration of the acceptance of registration and participation in this programme, you assume full and complete risk and responsibly for any injury or accident which may occur during the programme.
+You understand that participating in the programme may be hazardous and you should not participate unless you are medically able.
 You should seek medical advice before participating in the programme.